chaoss/wg-dei/focus-areas/events/event-code-of-conduct.md

 - Event participants want to know how to report offensive behavior.
 - Event participants want to know that they will be safe at an event.

+## Implementation

-## Strategies
+## Data Collection Strategies
-- Observe event website for a code of conduct.
-- Observe that code of conduct has a clear avenue for reporting violations at the event.
-- Observe that code of conduct/event website provides information about possible ways to provide support victims of inappropriate behaviour, eventually links to external bodies?

 - Observe whether a code of conduct is posted at an event.
 - Survey participants about the code of conduct.

 ## Success Metrics

-_Qualitative_

 - Interview and/or survey participants to understand more about why the event code of conduct did or did not meet their expectations.
   * What can this event do to improve the code of conduct at this event?
   * What are some examples of how this event met or exceeded your code of conduct expectations?
   * Are participants required to accept the code of conduct before completing registration?

-_Quantitative_

 - Observe event website for a code of conduct.

+- Observe that code of conduct has a clear avenue for reporting violations at the event.

+- Observe that code of conduct/event website provides information about possible ways to provide support victims of inappropriate behaviour, eventually links to external bodies?

 - Browse the event website.
 If code of conduct is posted and there is a clear avenue for reporting violations at the event, this criteria is fulfilled.
 (Note: ideally, the code of conduct would be discoverable)
-- Observe whether a code of conduct is posted at an event.

 - As an attendee or event staff, observe whether participants will have an easy time finding a code of conduct posted at the event.
 Having a code of conduct prominently posted at a registration site may be useful.
 - Survey participants about the code of conduct:
   * Likert scale [1-x] item: How well did the event meet your code of conduct expectations.